near/docs/docs/validator/economics.md

 ## 2. Nodes infrastructure

-Once you obtained your NEAR stake, you need an infrastructure to serve the network securely.
+Once you obtained your NEAR stake, you need to setup the infrastructure to serve NEAR network.
-At the beginning of a new `epoch`, the protocol randomly assigns every validator to one of these roles:
-- Chunk Producer, for collecting transactions and applying them to the state
-- Block Producers, for generating the single blocks containing the current chunks
-- Fishermen (aka 'hidden' validators), for challenging the state to verify the work of other validators

-Whether the case, every validator must provide **availability** and **consistency**.
+At a high level, your nodes must provide:
+- Availability
+- Consistency

 ### Availability

-The protocol requires a `MINIMUM_THRESHOLD` of validating signatures, proportional to the median chunk/block producer in the `epoch` and the number of your *seats*.
-If your node falls below `90 %`, it will be *kicked out* at the end of the epoch and you will have to issue the staking `proposal` again.
+The protocol requires your nodes to provide a `MINIMUM_THRESHOLD` of signatures, proportional to the median block producer in the `epoch`, and the number of your *seats*.
+If your node falls below `90 %`, it will be *kicked out* at the end of the epoch, and you will have to issue a staking `proposal` again.
 In practical terms, you have to:
-Wait for the end of your failed epoch to unlock your stake Stake your `proposal` again, and wait for the conclusion of the second epoch If your `proposal` succeed, wait for the third epoch, which is necessary to sync your node with the assigned shard With 730 epochs per year, you will miss at least 24 hours of rewards - therefore plan to have node redundancy over several locations and eventual connectivity fallback.
+- Re-stake your `proposal` again before the end of the failed epoch, and
+- If your `proposal` succeed, wait for the next epoch, which is necessary to sync your node with the assigned shard

+With 730 epochs per year, you will miss at least 24 hours of rewards - therefore plan redundancy over several locations, with eventual connectivity fallback.

 ### Consistency